 The CJG5 32” and 27” monitors feature key gaming technologies such as Widescreen Quad HD curved display, 144Hz refresh rate and a high contrast ratio.
 This bezel-less, game-optimized display also has two HDMI ports.

-Business Impact: Curved, high resolution monitors are the go-to systems for esports competitions where gamers are online for hours at a time and fast refresh rates can bring about a competitive advantage.
+Business Impact: Curved, high resolution monitors are the go-to systems for Esports competitions where gamers are online for hours at a time and fast refresh rates can bring about a competitive advantage.
 Since these are the first affordable entrees into curved gaming monitors, look for these units to set the bar for future monitors of this type.
-If you are interested in a non-curved monitor, our inventory is stocked with name-brand gaming monitor rentals, ready for your next egaming event.
+If you are interested in a non-curved monitor, our inventory is stocked with name-brand gaming monitor rentals, ready for your next gaming event.

 Samsung Introduces Galaxy Note 9